MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ## <a name="replace"></a> `CStringT::Replace`

-There are two versions of `Replace`.The first version replaces one or more copies of a substring by using another substring.
+There are two versions of `Replace`.
+The first version replaces one or more copies of a substring by using another substring.
 Both substrings are null-terminated.
 The second version replaces one or more copies of a character by using another character.
 Both versions operate on the character data stored in **`CStringT`**.

 ```cpp
 int Replace(PCXSTR pszOld, PCXSTR pszNew);